 Larry Terrell Crudup serves as the Senior Pastor of Tabernacle Baptist Church of Oklahoma City.
-Larry received a Bachelor of Arts (B.A.) degree in Religion and The Arts with a minor in Secondary Education from Belmont University, Nashville, TN in May, 2010.
-He is also a graduate of Southern Methodist University's Perkins School of Theology in Dallas, TX where he earned a Master of Divinity (M.Div.) degree.
-While in Dallas he served St. Mark Baptist Church of Dallas as the Christian Education Director.
-He is currently enrolled at Union Institute & University in Cincinnati, OH, pursuing a Doctor of Philosophy (Ph.D) in Interdisciplinary Studies with a concentration in Ethical and Creative Leadership.
+Larry received a Bachelor of Arts (B.A.) degree in Religion and The Arts with a minor in Secondary Education from Belmont University, Nashville, TN in May 2010.
+He is also a graduate of Southern Methodist University’s Perkins School of Theology in Dallas, TX where he earned a Master of Divinity (M.Div.) degree.
+He is currently pursuing a Doctor of Philosophy (Ph.D.) in Interdisciplinary Studies with a concentration in Ethical and Creative Leadership from Union Institute & University in Cincinnati, OH.

 Academically Larry desires to continue down the path of Pastor/Professor.
 Larry is currently writing his dissertation proposal.
-His research topic is "Enacting Our Stories: Black Christian Identity Formation Leadership-As-Practice Theory For Congregational Leadership."
-He desires to write on the Black experience in narrative leadership, adaptive leadership and congregational change with a particular research interest in narrative theory as identity formation for congregational structuring and change.
+His research topic is “Enacting Our Stories: Black Christian Identity Formation and Leadership-As-Social Ethic Theory For Congregational Leadership.”
+He desires to write on the Black experience in narrative leadership, Leadership-as-Practice theory and congregational change with a particular research interest in narrative theory as identity formation for congregational structuring and change.

 Points of Intersectionality

 Narrative Leadership • Leadership-as-Practice • Strategic Change • Congregational Studies • Social Ethics